Tinubu to meet Chinese President Xi Jinping - ExBulletin

 According to him, this commitment is expected to yield tangible, immediate and future dividends for the Nigerian economy and for the benefit of the Nigerian people.

-The President will give great importance to the results achieved, ensuring that it is not a talk show but produces results for our people, justifying any expenditure incurred during this trip, Ngelale said.
-(NAN)
+The President will place great emphasis on deliverables, ensuring that this is not a talk show but delivers results for our people, justifying any expenditure incurred during this trip, Ngelale said.

 |